Three injured in drive-by shooting at South Carolina high school

 “We have to address these things,” he told reporters.
 “You can’t turn campuses into fortresses, but we can each do our part.”

 The incident in South Carolina is the latest school shooting to occur since many students around the country returned to classrooms.
-Last week, a shooting at a middle school in Albuquerque, New Mexico, left one teen boy dead.
+Last week, a shooting at a middle school in Albuquerque, New Mexico, left one teenaged boy dead.

 There have been at least 439 mass shootings in 2021, according to the Gun Violence Archive, and if trends continue, this could be the worst period for school shootings in decades.